Where to pick your own pumpkin in and around Brighton

 Tulleys Farm

-Ok, it’s a more commercial experience, but for a fun-filled day out, photo opps a-plenty – they’ve built a pumpkin house – and more squashes of all shapes and sizes than you can shake a pumpkin pie at, Tulleys Farm (of Shocktober fame) is always a good shout.
-This year, they’ve grown over 60 varieties across over 90 acres of farmland, producing a mammoth one million pumpkins.
+Ok, it’s a more commercial experience, but for a fun-filled day out, photo opps a-plenty, and more squashes of all shapes and sizes than you can shake a pumpkin pie at, Tulleys Farm (of Shocktober fame) is always a good shout.
+This year, they’ve grown 100 varieties across over 100 acres of farmland, producing a mammoth one million pumpkins.
 And, in typical Tulleys fashion, there are live roaming ’pumpkin folk’ characters, offering a more immersive experience, if that’s your bag.
 Prefer to pick under the light of the moon?
-Then you need Pumpkin Nights – pick your own with food, drinks and live music!
+Then you need Pumpkin Nights where you can pick your own with a side of food, drinks and live music.

 Unit 5, Turners Hill, Crawley, RH10 4PD